gkjohnson/urdf-exporter-js/README.md

 indent = '\t' : string
 ```

+The set of indentation characters to use.

 ### .processGeometryCallback

 ```js
 processGeometryCallback : ( node : Object3D, link : URDFLink ) => string
 ```

+The callback for to use when processing geometry.
+Geometry must be processed and cached in order to be exported.
+A file path is returned from the function.

 ### .parse

 ```js
 parse( root : Object3D ) : string
 ```

+Parses the object into a urdf file.
+Returns the URDF contents as a string.
+The hierarchy matrix world must be updated before calling this function.

 ## URDFLimit